Donders-Institute/meg-hackathon/2020-05-25-interoperability/README.md

 ## Using API bindings for another language

 In many programming (or data analysis) environments it is possible to execute code that is implemented in other programming languages.
-For example

 -   Python has an [API](https://docs.python.org/3/c-api/index.html) that allows programmers to extend it with C/C++ code
 -   MATLAB has [MEX files](https://nl.mathworks.com/help/matlab/call-mex-file-functions.html?s_tid=CRUX_lftnav) for C/C++ and Fortran code